mypocketgenius/pocket_genius/README.md

 2. All placeholder values (`xxxxx`) have been replaced with actual credentials
 3. No quotes are needed around values (except for URLs)

+## Deployment

+For production deployment to Vercel, see **[DEPLOYMENT.md](./DEPLOYMENT.md)** for complete instructions.

+**Quick Summary:**
+1. Set up production database (Neon)
+2. Configure Sentry for error monitoring
+3. Deploy to Vercel with environment variables
+4. Monitor production logs and errors

+See `DEPLOYMENT.md` for detailed steps, troubleshooting, and security checklist.

 ## Next Steps

 - ✅ Task 9: Set up environment variables in `.env.local`
-- Task 2: Install core dependencies (Prisma, Clerk, OpenAI, Pinecone, Vercel Blob)
+- ✅ Task 2: Install core dependencies (Prisma, Clerk, OpenAI, Pinecone, Vercel Blob)
-- Task 3: Set up Neon Postgres database
+- ✅ Task 3: Set up Neon Postgres database
-- Task 4: Create simplified Prisma schema
+- ✅ Task 4: Create simplified Prisma schema
+- ✅ Phase 6 Task 5: Deploy to Vercel with monitoring